 - Causes allergic reactions.

-- Is too darned hot to use in the summer!
+- Is too hot to use in the summer.

-Well, each of these is simply NOT TRUE!
+Answer: Myth!
+Each of these descriptions is simply NOT TRUE!

 Let’s take a look under the covers and learn 10 facts about wool fibers that will dispel the myths.

 1. Wool is renewable.